nberlee/addr2ethers/README.md

 Usage
 -----

-To simply try out addrwatch start it without any arguments:
+To simply try out addr2ethers start it without any arguments:

 ```
-$ addrwatch
+$ addr2ethers
 ```

-When started like this addrwatch opens first non loopback interface and start logging event to the console without writing anything to disk.
+When started like this addr2ethers opens first non loopback interface and start logging event to the console without writing anything to disk.
 All events are printed to stdout, debug, warning, and err messages are sent to syslog and printed to stderr.

 If you get error message:
-addrwatch: ERR: No suitable interfaces found!
+addr2ethers: ERR: No suitable interfaces found!

-It usually means you started addrwatch as normal user and do not have sufficient privileges to start sniffing on network interface.
-You should start addrwatch as
+It usually means you started addr2ethers as normal user and do not have sufficient privileges to start sniffing on network interface.
+You should start addr2ethers as
 root:

 ```
-$ sudo addrwatch
+$ sudo addr2ethers
 ```

 You can specify which network interface or interfaces should be monitored by passing interface names as arguments.
 For example:

 ```
-$ addrwatch eth0 tap0
+$ addr2ethers eth0 tap0
 ```

 To find out about more usage options:

 ```
-$ addrwatch --help
+$ addr2ethers --help
 ```

-In production environment it is recommended to start main addrwatch binary in a daemon mode, and use separate output processes for logging data.
+In production environment it is recommended to start main addr2ethers binary in a daemon mode, and use separate output processes for logging data.
 Example:

 ```
-$ ./addrwatch -d eth0
+$ ./addr2ethers -d eth0
-$ ./addrwatch_stdout
+$ ./addr2ethers_stdout
 ```

 Ratelimiting
 ------------

-If used without ratelimiting addrwatch reports etherment/ip pairing everytime it gets usable ARP or IPv6 ND packet.
+If used without ratelimiting addr2ethers reports etherment/ip pairing everytime it gets usable ARP or IPv6 ND packet.
 In actively used networks it generates many duplicate pairings especially for routers and servers.

 Ratelimiting option '-r NUM' or '--ratelimit=NUM' surpress output of duplicate pairings for at least NUM seconds.
-In other words if addrwatch have discovered some pairing (mac,ip) it will not report (mac,ip) again unless NUM seconds have passed.
+In other words if addr2ethers have discovered some pairing (mac,ip) it will not report (mac,ip) again unless NUM seconds have passed.

 There is one exception to this rule to track ethernet address changes.
-If addrwatch have discovered pairings: (mac1,ip),(mac2,ip),(mac1,ip) within ratelimit time window it will report all three pairings.
+If addr2ethers have discovered pairings: (mac1,ip),(mac2,ip),(mac1,ip) within ratelimit time window it will report all three pairings.
 By doing so ratelimiting will not loose any information about pairing changes.